Real estate is the most tax-advantaged asset class most people never use.

 Depreciation does not have to be evenly distributed over 27.5 years.

 A cost segregation study identifies components of a property that can be depreciated over shorter timeframes.
-Appliances, flooring, and certain systems may fall into five or fifteen year schedules rather than 27.5 years.
+Appliances, flooring, and certain systems may fall into five or fifteen-year schedules rather than 27.5 years.

 On a $200,000 property, a study may reclassify $40,000 to $60,000 into accelerated schedules.
-With bonus depreciation, this can result in $30,000 to $50,000 in first year deductions.
+With bonus depreciation, this has historically produced $30,000 to $50,000 in first-year deductions, though the actual figure depends on the current bonus depreciation rate, which has been phasing down since 2023 and continues to step down annually.
+Know where the rate stands before modeling first-year numbers.

 The principle is timing.
 You are not changing the total depreciation.
 You are changing when it is realized.
+For a W-2 earner with significant income and a growing rental portfolio producing paper losses, pulling deductions forward has real dollar value in the years they are taken.

 5. 1031 exchanges

 When you sell a property at a gain, capital gains tax is normally due.
-A 1031 exchange allows you to defer that tax by reinvesting into another property.
+A 1031 exchange allows you to defer that tax by reinvesting into another qualifying property.

 Passive activity loss rules

-If adjusted gross income is below $150,000, up to $25,000 in losses can offset ordinary income.
-This benefit phases out between $100,000 and $150,000.
-Any unused losses carry forward.
+If adjusted gross income is below $100,000, up to $25,000 in rental losses can offset ordinary income in the current year.
+This benefit phases out dollar-for-dollar between $100,000 and $150,000 AGI and disappears entirely above $150,000.
+Most professionals in this income range cannot apply current-year rental losses against W-2 income directly.
+The carryforward provisions make that a deferral, not a loss.

 When to get a CPA